Week

 Then

-try to buy most of your foods from the fresh section of your market
+try to buy most of your foods from the fresh section

-- that includes both poultry, meats, fish and vegetables.
-Dried
+of your market - that includes both poultry, meats,

-rice and beans are fine, but you should start reading labels again
+fine, but you should start reading labels again

 if you opt for mixes or prepared food.